True crime: Impact

-Criticism

-The true crime genre has been criticized as being disrespectful to crime victims and their families.
+The true crime genre has been criticized as being disrespectful to crime victims and their families and is described by some as trash culture.
 Author Jack Miles believes this genre has a high potential to cause harm and mental trauma to the real people involved.
 True crime media can be produced without the consent of the victim's family, which can lead to them being re-traumatized.
 Recent discussions about the consumption of true crime media have also focused on the impact on the audience's mental health.

 Depending on the writer, true crime can adhere strictly to well-established facts in journalistic fashion or can be highly speculative.
 Writers can selectively choose which information to present and which to leave out in order to support their narrative.
 Artists have offered fact-based narratives blending fiction and historical reenactment.
 Author Christiana Gregoriou analyzed several books of the genre and concluded that tabloidization and fictionalization are pervasive in the works of some of the authors of true crime literature.
 In some cases, even books by the same author disagree on specifics about the same killer or events.
 For instance, some facts reported in Capote's In Cold Blood were challenged in 2013.
 Capote's second attempt at a true crime book, Handcarved Coffins (1979), despite being subtitled "Nonfiction Account of an American Crime", was already noted for containing significant fictional elements.